 Safe handling of raw meat and other raw food ingredients, thorough cooking and good kitchen hygiene can prevent or reduce the risk posed by contaminated food.

-The European Food Safety Authority provides independent scientific advice and scientific assistance through the collection and analysis of data on the prevalence of Campylobacter as well as by assessing the risks posed by the bacterium and advising on possible control and mitigation options.
+It collects and analyses data on the prevalence of Campylobacter, assesses the risks posed by the bacterium and advising on possible control and mitigation options.

 Annual monitoring of Campylobacter in animals and food

-EU-wide data on the presence of Campylobacter in the food chain as well as the prevalence of animal and human infection are collected and analysed in annual EU Summary Reports prepared by EFSA and ECDC.
-The monitoring data are used with other information to evaluate the progress made in EU Member States in reducing the prevalence of the bacteria.
+EU-wide data on the presence of Campylobacter in the food chain as well as the prevalence of animal and human infection are collected and analysed in annual EU summary reports prepared by EFSA and ECDC.
+The monitoring data are used with other information to evaluate the progress made in EU Member States in reducing the prevalence of the bacterium.